 - Dislocated joints from the force of the collision.

-- Whiplash injuries from your head and neck being flung forcefully forward while your body from the torso down remain in the go kart.
+- Whiplash injuries from your head and neck being flung forcefully forward and backwards.

 - Head injury from getting thrown out of the vehicle when not wearing a helmet.